 Make Sure the New Name is Built to Last

-Like we said earlier, Clubhouse only allows you to change your username and your legal name one time — so make sure it’s what you want for the long-haul.
+Like we said earlier, Clubhouse only allows you to change your username, legal name, and alias one time — so make sure it’s what you want for the long-haul.
 This is especially true considering the invitation-only model the platform is currently riding.
 If you’re sure about your new name, go ahead and tap looks good.

 And that’s about it for changing your name on Clubhouse.
 If you have any further questions, feel free to shoot them at us in the comments below — we always love to help.